Who We Are

 Amalia NietoGomez has been the executive director/lead organizer for ASE since Jan.
 2013.
 She:

-- Co-directs the Coalition for a South Works CBA, a diverse &broad-based Coalition of 35+ organizational members on Chicago’s southeast side, working to prioritize local residents for jobs, training, and education opportunities, affordable housing, &environmental sustainability at local developments on Chicago’s southeast side.
-Coalition members have met with 7 developers, & are currently negotiating with North Point developer.
+• Co-directs the Coalition for a South Works CBA, a diverse &broad-based Coalition of 35+ organizational members on Chicago’s southeast side, working to prioritize local residents for jobs, training, and education opportunities, affordable housing, &environmental sustainability at local developments on Chicago’s southeast side.
+Coalition members have met with 9 developers, & are currently working on community benefits for the South Works site.
 The Coalition is working to obtain Community Benefits Agreements (CBAs), written agreements between developers and community groups to ensure developments benefit local residents.

-- Convenes a Citywide Equitable Development Round Table, with a number of Chicago organizing groups.
+• Convenes a Citywide Equitable Development Roundtable (CEDR), with a number of Chicago organizing groups on equitable development policy.

 Previously, Amalia was a board member of ASE, Alianza, and the Alianza/ASE transition board.
 Before joining ASE, she had 13 years of housing/banking experience and community outreach.
 Amalia has organized around neighborhood safety, tenants rights, asthma, predatory lending, immigrant rights, and education.
 She directed statewide coalition efforts against predatory lending, resulting in passage of the first anti-predatory lending city ordinance in the U.S, state regulations, & state law.
 These policies resulted in a 2 year decrease in foreclosures started in the City of Chicago– the first decrease in home foreclosure starts in over a decade (before the housing bubble burst), and served as model for organization’s CRA agreements and national anti-predatory lending campaign.